fpdavis/Nibbler-Twisted-Tale/README.md

 	 Assign null target when path to current target can't be calculated (this can be improved) Kill Nibbler after it can't calculate a path after X number of tries Increased chance of using dumb pathfinding algorythm that foces movement

+* Added Loose Tail power up pellet
+* Moved animation/image definitions into their own js file.
+Didn't make it json as the json file I originally created was actually harder to edit and read than the js file is.
+I feel the Music and Sound json files are about as hard as an equivilant js file would be to edit so not much advantage to them.
+My opinion on this may change if/when we start to load entire levels in from a json file.

+* Incorporated basic timing into Messagelog.
+It now shows the miliseconds since the MessageLog was lat called.
+     Optional ResetMessageLogTimer() method to reset the timer.
+Utilities has a method for Benchmarking.
+* Joystick support has been started.
+Reading from controllers is working, just requires the plumbing!

 ### Creative Commons License Attribution 3.0